JDBraun/dbx_mws_example/README.md

     - Unity Catalog: Creation of the Unity Catalog metastore with no root storage, isolating it from other environments &nbsp;

-- **Common Modules: Account**: Reusable assets for account-level resources
+- **Common Modules: Cloud Provider**: Reusable assets for underlying cloud resources resources
     - Cloud Provider Credential: Asset to create the underlying credential
     - Cloud Provider Network: Asset to create the underlying network
-    - Cloud Provider Storage: Asset to create the underlying storage
+    - Cloud Provider Storage: Asset to create the underlying storage &nbsp;

+- **Common Modules: Account**: Reusable assets for account-level resources
     - Metastore Assignment: Asset to assign the calling workspace to the metastore
-    - Workspace Creation: Asset to create the workspace based on the outputs of the previous modules &nbsp;
+    - Workspace Creation: Asset to create the workspace based on the outputs of the previous modules
+    - Identity assignment: Asset to assign resources to the workspace &nbsp;

 - **Common Modules: Workspace**: Reusable assets for workspace-level resources